Home » KnowledgeCenter » Pull tests » Tweezer pull

 For a standard wire pull test the hook applies the force by pulling the wire.
 The applied force on the wire is not equal to the force applied to the ball or wedge, because the force is not applied exactly above this ball or wedge.
 With a tweezer pull test it is possible to apply the force directly above the ball or wedge.
 The measured force will equal the applied force.
 Before performing this test, it may be necessary to cut the wires first.
 This can be done with special tips that can cut the wire.
 It is also possible to shear the bond on one side, straighten the wire with the tweezer and then perform the test.

-During use solder builds up in the cavity in cold bump pull (CBP) jaws.
+During use, solder builds up in the cavity in cold bump pull (CBP) jaws.
 This reduces their grip efficiency and affects the quality of your measurements.
-XYZTEC offers the best solution for this problem: the patented Contactless Cavity Cleaner.
+Cleaning the cavities is very difficult and small ball cavities can be damaged easily.

 Click here to download an article by Faulhaber, called “Mechanical stress test for component solder joints and bonding wires – Micro drives with the ‘strength of a giant'” (PDF) on the USB Tweezers.